mgoltzsche/ctnr/README.md

 # cntnr

-CNTNR DEVELOPMENT IS IN A VERY EARLY STATE!
+CNTNR DEVELOPMENT IS IN AN EARLY STATE!

-cntnr is a lightweight container engine library and CLI built on top of [runc](https://github.com/opencontainers/runc).
-It manages and builds images as well as OCI runtime bundles.
-It is a platform to try out runc technologies. cntnr aims to ease system container creation and execution as unprivileged user as well as the integration with other tools such as [systemd](https://www.freedesktop.org/wiki/Software/systemd/) and [consul](https://www.consul.io/).
+cntnr is a container engine library and CLI built on top of [runc](https://github.com/opencontainers/runc) to manage and build OCI images as well as runtime bundles.

-Multiple containers can be composed and run with a single CLI command.
+cntnr aims to ease system container creation and execution as unprivileged user.
+Besides cntnr is a platform to try out new runc features.

+## Features
+- OCI bundle and container preparation as well as execution as unprivileged user
+- OCI image build as unprivileged user
+- Simple POSIX-based image and bundle store to provide a high level of accessibility and portability
+- Various image formats and transports supported by [containers/image](https://github.com/containers/image)
+- Image and bundle file system creation using [umoci](https://github.com/openSUSE/umoci)
+- Optional container networking using [CNI](https://github.com/containernetworking/cni) (as OCI runtime hook)
-The [docker compose](https://docs.docker.com/compose/compose-file/) file format is also supported.
+- Partial [docker compose](https://docs.docker.com/compose/compose-file/) file format support
-Images can be fetched and converted from various sources using the [containers/image](https://github.com/containers/image) library.
-Container networks are managed in OCI hooks using [CNI](https://github.com/containernetworking/cni) and its [plugins](https://github.com/containernetworking/plugins).
+- Simple CLI partially compatible with [docker](https://www.docker.com/)'s
+- Easy installation: single statically linked binary (plus optional CNI plugin binaries) and convention over configuration

 ## Rootless containers

 The ability to run a container as unprivileged user has some advantages:

-- Container images can be built inside an unprivileged container.
+- Container images can be built everywhere - also inside an unprivileged container (TODO).
 - A container can be run in a restrictive, rootless environment.
 - A higher degree and more flexible level of security since you can rely on your host OS' ACL.